 When beets is in verbose mode, plugin messages are prefixed with the plugin name to make them easier to see.

-What messages will be logged depends on the logging level and the action performed:
+Which messages will be logged depends on the logging level and the action performed:

-- On import stages and event handlers, the default is WARNING messages and above. - On direct actions, the default is INFO or above, as with the rest of beets.
+- Inside import stages and event handlers, the default is WARNING messages and above. - Everywhere else, the default is INFO or above.